Water Quality, Health Risks, and Swimming or Fishing In Anne Arundel County Rivers and Creeks

 The advisory will remain in effect until test results show enterococci counts are within acceptable levels.
 The acceptable level for bodies of water sampled weekly and biweekly is 104 MPN (Most Probable Number of) colonies of organisms per 100 milliliters of water.
 For areas that are sampled monthly, the acceptable level is 158 MPN colonies of organisms per 100 milliliters.
 During the summer months, once an area has been sampled five times or more, the acceptable level is 35 MPN colonies per 100 milliliters.

-What kinds of health risks are associated with swimming and other direct water contact?
+What health risks are associated with swimming and other direct water contact?

 Natural water bodies can contain bacteria, viruses or other harmful microorganisms.
 Common problems associated with swimming in contaminated water are ear, eye and skin infections.
 Diarrhea and other water-related illnesses can occur from accidentally swallowing contaminated water.
 Disease-causing microorganisms, such as Mycobacterium marinum, can also enter the body through cuts and scrapes.
 Fact Sheets on Recreational Water Illnesses